ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

 .. figure:: ../../../images/pixhawk_usb_connection.jpg
    :target: ../_images/pixhawk_usb_connection.jpg
+   :width: 450px

    Pixhawk USB Connection

 .. figure:: ../../../images/new-radio-laptop.jpg
    :target: ../_images/new-radio-laptop.jpg
+   :width: 450px

-   Connection using SiK Radio from 3DR
+   Connection using SiK Radio

 On *Mission Planner*, the connection and data rate are set up using the drop down boxes in the upper right portion of the screen.